 - Develop a hashtag strategy.
 This applies to both Instagram and Facebook (although it’s not as popular on Facebook quite yet).
-Make sure to use hashtags that relate your business, specialty, and ideal clients.
-These 19 can help you get started and expand your reach.
+Make sure to use hashtags that relate to your photography business, specialty, and ideal clients.

 - Link to your website and blog.
 A link to your website or blog encourages followers on all social platforms to learn more about you and your services.
 When you share images from a recent blog post, make sure to include a call to action that invites your followers to see the rest of the images and story on your blog.

-If you decide that most of your past bookings come from your clients finding your website or blog on search engines, create a wedding photography marketing plan that is focused on how to increase your presence there.
-Using Search Engine Optimization techniques on your website and blog are key to grabbing the attention of search engines and having your website and blog posts rank higher.
+If you decide that most of your past bookings come from clients finding your website or blog on search engines, create a marketing strategy focused on how to increase your presence.
+Using Search Engine Optimization techniques on your website and blog are key to grabbing the attention of search engines.
+It also helps you have your website and blog posts rank higher.

-- Build links for SEO.
-Start with your social media platforms when you build links, and make sure they link back to your website or blog.
+Build links for SEO.
+Start with your social media platforms when you build links.
+Make sure they link back to your website or blog.
 Use call to actions to encourage clicks on the links so clients can learn more about you and your services.

-- Be specific with keywords.
-Use keywords that are specific to your specialty for your website, images, and blog and ones that help you target your ideal clients as they search for a photographer.
+Be specific with keywords.
+Use keywords that are specific to your specialty for your website, images, and blog.
+Also, use ones that help you target your ideal clients as they search for a photographer.
 The more specific you are, the easier it becomes to use keywords your clients often use on search engines.

-- Share blog posts regularly.
-Blog posts are a quick way to add links for SEO to help you rank on search engine.
+Share blog posts regularly.
+Blog posts are a quick way to add links for SEO to help you rank on search engines.
 Adding keywords to your blog posts and images is essential to your success.
-A blogging service for professional wedding photographers, such as Fotoskribe, implement proper SEO strategies and more for your blog posts.
-Learn more about what they can do to help you rank higher on search engines here.
+A blogging service for professional wedding photographers, such as Fotoskribe, can implement proper SEO strategies and more for your blog posts.

 When you know where your clients come from, you can create a strategic wedding photography marketing plan for your business that helps you book more weddings.
 What are additional strategies you can use to attract and book clients for your photography business?
-Download our free Guide to Marketing for Wedding Photographers to discover advanced tips and tricks from wedding pros you can implement today!
+Click the banner below to download our free Guide to Marketing for Wedding Photographers to discover advanced tips and tricks from wedding pros you can implement today!